 Let’s dispel a few of the biggest myths and misunderstandings about online education.

 Just as with an on-ground class, online degree programs can vary in quality.
-However students in a well-run online program can find just as much quality (or even more) as they would attending in person.
+However students in a well-run online degree program can find just as much quality (or even more) as they would attending in person.

-In an online course, every seat is a front row seat and each student has individualized access to every word, example, presentation, illustration, video and content piece that is shared by an instructor.
+In an online learning environment, every seat is a front row seat and each student has individualized access to every word, example, presentation, illustration, video and content piece that is shared by an instructor.
 Also, in the vast majority of online courses students are required to interact with the instructor and each other, typically via a discussion thread, multiple times per week.

 In a lecture course with a couple of hundred students it can be easy to hide, easy to never ask or answer a question or even avoid class altogether until exam time.

 In a typical online course your attendance AND participation is tracked, so interaction and engagement is key.
 Even with group projects there is the ability to determine how much impact and involvement each member has on the project.